Key responsibilities

 Requesting Suppliers to Undertake Sustainability Management

-We ask suppliers to undertake their own sustainability management through regular events that we call Partners’ Days, where we explain our procurement policies and daily procurement operations.
-We also conduct surveys of suppliers based on the RBA Code of Conduct to confirm the status of their compliance.
+In the course of our daily procurement operations we ask our suppliers to undertake their own sustainability practices.
+We also conduct surveys of suppliers based on the RBA* Code of Conduct to confirm the status of their compliance.

 Employees